 Differential Cost: When Is Too Much Really Too Much?

 We get a lot of questions asking how much it should cost to have a rearend setup.
 Unfortunately, the answer is never simple, due to all the variables involved.
-The hourly rate a shop charges can vary from as little as $35 to as much as $95 per hour.
+The hourly rate a shop charges can vary from as little as $60 to over $200 per hour.
 Labor charges may depend on location, competence, warranty, overhead, and the individual shop or mechanic’s desire to work on differentials.
 Access to a flat rate book that provides standard hours required to do the job can be helpful.

 Ultimately, the shop is going to charge whatever they feel is fair, and we have found the flat rate books to be misleading at times.
 The guidelines we are about to present are only provided to help the reader in their search for a fair deal and should not be taken as gospel.
 If someone wants to charge more, and you want to have them do the work, then the only solution is to pay the price.
 However, if you feel that an equally good job can be done elsewhere, then so be it.
 Always consider the cost to be secondary to the quality of the work you receive.

 The following rates are per axle for most passenger cars, Jeeps, mini trucks, and half ton trucks, if the vehicle is driven to the shop:

 - Rebuild with new bearings and seals using same ring & pinion: 4 to 6 hrs.

 - Install ring & pinion, and bearings and seals if needed: 5 to 7 hrs.

 - Install limited slip or locker, without removing pinion: 3 to 4 hrs.

 - This list of variations or exceptions to the above rule are a few of the common things that make the job more difficult, or easier, and require an adjustment to the cost: